ubsicap/assure_support_site/documentation/Configuration.md

 `To do: Add a description for each plugin, a description of the configuration (if there is a stylesheet or some bulk text field the content should be listed or mentioned where to find a copy of it), also if the plugin has been updated from the original in case of future downloads.
 Any paid plugins also need to be mentioned regardless if they are on the repository or not (i.e. dynamic mentions).`

 Below is a list of all [Q2A Plugins](https://docs.question2answer.org/addons/plugins/) installed for this site.
 We have omitted the [default plugins](https://github.com/q2a/question2answer/tree/dev/qa-plugin) included with Q2A for the sake of brevity.
+The default options for most plugins will suffice, unless other options are provided.

 ### [account-reclaim](../public/qa-plugin/account-reclaim)